BongoHive/internship-program/README.md

 # Front-End

-You will find all the links on resources to the following assignments in the [FrontEnd-learning-resources](https://github.com/BongoHive/front-end-learning-resources) repository.
+You will find all the links to resources for the following ' front-end' assignments in the [FrontEnd-learning-resources](https://github.com/BongoHive/front-end-learning-resources) repository.

 ### HTML

-Here are 2 assignments.

 - [Introduction to Basic HTML & HTML5](https://learn.freecodecamp.org/responsive-web-design/basic-html-and-html5) (Optional)
 - [Introducution to HTML](https://lab.github.com/githubtraining/introduction-to-html)